 For its mineral property interest the Company considers both external and internal sources of information in assessing whether there are any indications of impairment.
 External sources of information the Company considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of mineral property interests.
 Internal sources of information the Company considers include indications of economic performance of the asset.
-No impairment loss for its mineral property interests was recorded for the year ended January 31, 2014 or 2013.
+No impairment loss for its mineral property interest was recorded for the three months ended April 30, 2014 or the year ended January 31, 2014.